 - Create flying debris that can bump, dent, or scratch property that it comes in contact with

-If the insurance company is making the process a hassle for you or violating your rights under the Florida Homeowner Claims Bill of Rights, a wind damage property claim lawyer in Orlando at the Law Offices of Anidjar & Levine are ready to begin a free evaluation of your claim.
-Call today for a consultation at 1 (800) 747-3733.
+If the insurance company is making the process a hassle for you or violating your rights under the Florida Homeowner Claims Bill of Rights, a personal injury lawyer in Orlando at the Law Offices of Anidjar & Levine are ready to begin a free evaluation of your claim.
+Call today for a consultation.

 The Insurance Company Is Denying My Claim—What Can I Do?